New Student and Returning Students Information

 www.va.gov/education/how-to-apply/

-• The online orientation, assessment test, and Education Plan (SEPP) must be completed to be eligible for priority registration.
+The online orientation, assessment test, and Education Plan (SEPP) must be completed to be eligible for priority registration..
+If you register for classes that are not on your SEPP, you must see a counselor.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.